ethanlabs101/Retro-Fi/README.md

 ---

+> [!IMPORTANT]
-# ⚠️ WARNING:  All scripts, assets, and caches rely on this explicit structure.
+> # ⚠️ WARNING:  All scripts, assets, and caches rely on this explicit structure.
-# Cloning elsewhere may break Retro-Fi.
+> # Cloning elsewhere may break Retro-Fi.
-# Please read the documentation before running any setup scripts.
+> # Please read the documentation before running any setup scripts.

 ---